Chlamydia in Pregnancy

 • Reactive arthritis – inflammation of your joints, eyes, and urethra (the tube where urine passes out of the body).
 This condition is more common in men

-Chlamydia and infertility – chlamydia can cause infertility if it causes PID.
+Chlamydia can cause infertility if it causes PID.
 PID occurs when chlamydia spreads to the uterus, ovaries and fallopian tubes and causes inflammation, scarring, or blockages.
 The damage chlamydia can potentially cause is reduced the quicker it is treated.

-What does a chlamydia test involve? – the test is simple and involves either a urine sample or a swab sample.
+A chlamydia test is simple and involves either a urine sample or a swab sample.
 The swab is a cotton bud which is wiped over the area that may be infected, such as inside your vagina.

 Yes – in most cases chlamydia is treated and cured with one course of an antibiotic during your pregnancy.